carueda/tscfg/readme.md

 The tool is already pretty usable.
-It supports a good part of the common types as supported by Typesafe Config (string, int, long, double, duration), can generate configuration templates for documentation purposes, and has good test coverage.
+It supports a good part of the common types as supported by Typesafe Config (string, int, long, double, duration);
+can generate configuration templates for documentation purposes;
+and has good test coverage.
 However, it's in general still work in progress and as time permits.
 Missing types include lists and bytes;
 command line interface can be improved;
-syntax for types is not stable yet).
+syntax for types is not stable yet.
 Feel free fork, enter issues, submit PRs, etc.

 Also, see FAQ below.